Monitor Application: Kubernetes on Raspberry Pi

 Figure 10: The Devoxx stand picture1

-Thanks to the load generator combine with a cron command, we can clearly observe the impact of an important load or error request on a website.
-The cron command help us to make queries every 30 minutes.
+Thanks to the load generator combined with a cron command, we can clearly observe the impact of an important load or error request on a website.
+The cron command helps us to make queries every 30 minutes.

 Figure 11: The Devoxx stand picture2